 A-Man has officially started homeschooling this year, and it has already been quite a journey.
-He needs really hands-on lessons to keep him involved and engaged in his learning, so I was on the hunt for some autism friendly kindergarten curriculum to help him develop a love of learning!
+He needs really hands-on lessons to keep him involved and engaged in his learning, so I was on the hunt for some autism-friendly curriculum for autistic kindergarteners to help him develop a love of learning!

 All About Reading

 We decided on All About Reading for A-Man because it’s a really hands-on and sensory-friendly reading curriculum.
 The activities really help kids develop their reading skills at their own pace.
 I won’t say that A-Man doesn’t fight reading at all with this curriculum, but he cooperates a lot more than he would have!

 We also really like that All About Reading covers the basics of reading thoroughly.
 A-Man has several splinter skills and a wicked eye for memorizing.
 All About Reading helps him to generalize his letters.
 See, A-Man might understand that a red A with an apple next to it is an A, but he may not understand that a black A with an alligator next to it is also an A.